tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 This window holds the React Native packager’s process, which will interpret all of our Javascript code into native code Xcode can understand.

+## Debugging

+One incredible feature of React Native is that it lets you debug your Javascript directly in Chrome as you interact with the Simulator.
+To turn on debugging, go to the Simulator, hit `Cmd + D`, and select "Debug JS Remotely."
+You'll notice a new Chrome tab open.
+To see console output, just open up the Chrome Developer Tools.

 ## Adding Packages